Yomguithereal/mnemonist/index-structure.md

 title: Index
 ---

-The index is a hashmap-like kind of data structure that will process the given values so that one may query them using arbitrary logic.
+The index is a hashmap-like kind of data structure that takes items and hash them to find by which key they will be known thereafter when querying.

 ```js
 var Index = require('mnemonist/index');